 I think we both found it very helpful to have someone to talk to outside our respective practices.
 There was freedom in how we talked about topics that we were struggling with.
 I think we found mutual support that we both value even today.

 I have enumerated quite a list of reasons that leaders feel isolated and alone.
-The challenge then is in building the personal support system to process through the challenges.
-On my list were my leadership team, friends, spouse, another practice manager, and my own individual therapist.
+The challenge then is in building a personal support system to process the challenges.
+My way of avoiding the isolating effects of leading included my leadership team, friends, spouse, another practice manager, and my own individual therapist.

 May you be so blessed.